 If you're a stakeholder, or a Scrum Master, or VP of Development, or anyone who wants to keep an eye on how those several teams are doing, this report is indispensable.
 With the least time spent, you get the maximum info.
 And - yes - there's no recency bias.
 You are able to embrace the whole span of 16 weeks in that little space.

-It's not only about the counts of bugs and user stories.
+The reports and sparklines are not only about the counts of bugs and user stories.
 For example, if you see that your sparkline for user stories is keeping low, close to zero, and your bug numbers are pulsating with action, this means that this team is currently working to make the release stable (most probably).